fbpx

 The Western Fjords: Exploring Norway’s Majestic Landscapes

 The Western Fjords—the name has a fantastical, faraway ring.
 Yet they’re a very real part of the Norwegian landscape, as much as the snowy mountains and sweeping waterways look like something out a storybook.
-You might have to pinch yourself a time or two along the way, but you’ll see them with your own eyes on our Norway: Western Fjords Adventure.
+You might have to pinch yourself a time or two along the way, but you’ll see them with your own eyes on our Norway hiking tours.

-For those who are curious to know more about this incredible destination, we’ve compiled a few of the tour’s biggest highlights.
+For those who are curious to know more about this incredible destination, we’ve compiled a few of this Europe tour package‘s biggest highlights.

 Hiking and Sea Kayaking